iceiix/stevenarella/README.md

 Windows users can download pre-compiled builds from here: https://ci.appveyor.com/project/iceiix/stevenarella (Select your platform, Click the artifacts tab and download Steven.zip)

-The Visual Studio 2017 Redistributable is required to run these builds.

 ## Building

 Requires Rust stable version 1.44.1 or newer to build.